o-date/blank-research-compendium/README.md

 What is this?
 =============

-This repository demonstrates how to combine a research compendium created by [rrtools](https://github.com/benmarwick/rrtools) with Binder, a service that creates an executable environment with RStudio in your browser.
+This repository is an experimental demonstratation of how you might combine a research compendium created by [rrtools](https://github.com/benmarwick/rrtools) with Binder, a service that creates an executable environment with RStudio in your browser.
 This means you can work on your compendium, writing the paper and code on any computer with a web browser and internet connection.
 This also makes your code immediately reproducible by anyone, anywhere.
+Scroll right to the bottom of this readme to find the pink button that will start Binder for this repository.

 How to try it out?
 ------------------